DavidTimms/loxdown/notes/static-typechecker.md

   - [ ] Add control-flow type refinement.
     - [ ] Use narrowings in while statements.
     - [X] Use narrowings in logical expressions.
+    - [X] Propagate narrowings through not operator.
-    - [ ] Propagate narrowings through logical expressions and not operator.
+    - [ ] Propagate narrowings through logical expressions.
     - [ ] Add a way for `isInstance` to provide narrowings.
     - [ ] Combine passability with narrowings.
+    - [ ] Fix unsoundness from narrowing applying to functions which may be called after reassignment.
   - [ ] Add generics.